Thursday, 30 April 2026

 Even people, moving in and out of my sight, flame like fire and the smoke of them lingers on.

-But myself - how do I fit in this world on fire?
+And who am I in this world on fire?